amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 const changeStudentEvent = R.curry(R.pipe(updateStudent, validateStudent, updateSubmit));
 ```

-What if we would like to change `validateStudent` to be able to configure how long each field should be?
+Here is an idea, we could change `validateStudent` to be able to configure how long each field on the `Student` should be?
 Something like this:

 ```js
 // Returns a new state with errors if any const validateStudent = (config, state) => ...;
 ```